The Cost of Marketing - A Complex Marketing Budget Breakdown

 Below, we’ll take an in-depth look at some of the most popular online marketing options today: SEO, web design, content marketing, social media marketing, and email marketing.
 We’ve provided an estimated cost for each and a breakdown of where those costs come from.

-So if you’re looking to create a marketing strategy that works within your company’s budget, you’re in the right place!
+So if you’re looking to create a marketing strategy that works within your company’s budget, or just looking to gain a better understanding of the cost of marketing, you’re in the right place!

 Let’s get started.